rmarting/strimzi-migration-demo/01-source-cluster/02-kafka/README.md

 * Port ```9093```: Secured port
 * Port ```9404```: Metrics port

-We could check the status of this Apache Kafka cluster with
+We could check the status of this Apache Kafka cluster with:

 ```shell
 ❯ oc get kafka